46 Diversity in the Workplace Statistics to Know

 1 in 4 C-Suite Leaders Is a Woman

-Only 1 in 4 C-suite or senior leadership roles are held by women.
+Only one in four C-suite or senior leadership roles are held by women.
 (That’s why some companies are focused on increasing the amount of women in tech leadership positions.)

-Of the 26 percent of women in the C-suite, just 5 percent of those leaders are women of color.
+Women of color make up just one in 16 C-suite leaders.
 In nearly every category, women of color are the most underrepresented population in corporate America, compared to white men, white women and men of color.

-Additionally, the same report found that between entry level and the C-suite, the representation of women of color drops off by more than 75 percent.
+Additionally, the same report found that between entry-level and the C-suite, the representation of women of color drops off by 12 percentage points.

 Women Are Achieving Higher Levels in the Workforce